absmohamed/JS-intro/Promises/README.md

 Console log the details for each of the 10 random users in your modified callback function that is passed to the `.then` method.

-Note that this is unlike our lesson example where we made multiple calls to the asyncGetJoke function to get multiple dad jokes.
+Note that this is unlike our lesson example where we made multiple calls to the getJoke function to get multiple dad jokes.
 This will be a bit simpler.

 ### Part 3 Add DOM manipulation to display results on the page